harrycresswell/harry/content/writing/de-googling.md

 For that reason, I’ve started using [Obsidian](https://obsidian.md/) for taking notes.
 Although its primary focus is on knowledge management, I’ve been using it to draft articles, too.
 There’s a certain resilience in creating a system based on a set of markdown files stored in a local folder.
 Store that folder in a secure cloud and you’ll have access via mobile.
 Even when offline.

-I’ve been toying with the idea of using Obsidian for project management and moving away from Notion.
+I’ve been toying with the idea of [using Obsidian for project management](/writing/simple-project-management/) and moving away from Notion.
 But, I fear that might be pushing Obsidian beyond its limits.

 [Anytype](https://anytype.io/) could well be the ultimate like-for-like Notion replacement.
 Currently, in beta, I’m keeping an eye out for the launch.
 The advantage of Anytype is that it works locally, encrypts all your data and is open source.
 It seems Anytype might take on Obsidian with their connected thought features.
 But, I haven’t used it, so I can’t say too much about that, yet.

+**27th May 2024**: I briefly looked at Anytype when it launched, but couldn’t get on with it as the data you create is encrypted and files aren’t easy to access.
+I envisage issues with vendor lock-in sometime down the line.
+For this reason I’ve fully committed to Obsidian.
+Their [file over app](/links/file-over-app/) philosophy makes a lot of sense.
+You store data as plain-text markdown files locally, which makes your content portable and easy to access.
+Furthermore, Obsidian’s community plugins make it extremely flexible.
+I’m currently using it for writing, project management, bookmarking, creating flashcards, [goal setting with OKR](/writing/simple-project-management/), clipping quotes from the web and a bunch of other things.

 ### Google Sheets &#8594; Airtable